IAmMoltony/ds-craft/README.md

 ### Inventory manipulation

 A selects inventory slot.
 Pressing a again will cause either stacking the blocks or moving them.
 Your inventory has 20 slots.
+To select next hotbar slot press r.

+### Crafting

+Press r to select next crafting recipe.
+Press a to craft the item (if you have the requirements to craft it).

 ## Dependencies